unityfire/alexa-ha/INSTALL-QUICKSTART.md

 # Remove existing demo apps, clone Alexa HA from GIT, and configure
 Be sure to select which branch you want in the command below!
 Develop is for the latest and greatest, but use 'master' for the stable release of Alexa-HA!
 ```
-cd ~/node_modules/alexa-app-server/api/apps
+rm -rf ~/node_modules/alexa-app-server/api/apps/*
-rm -rf *
+cd ~/node_modules/alexa-app-server/api/apps/
 git clone -b develop https://github.com/unityfire/alexa-ha.git
 cd alexa-ha
 cp config_default.js config.js
 nano config.js
 ```
-- Set the various AWS ASK related settings as needed - applicationId/userId values and more available from Amazon Developer Portal
+- Set the various AWS ASK related settings as needed - applicationId is available from Amazon Developer Portal
-- If you want to use Wolfram Alpha with Alexa-HA (i.e. to have it 'research' stuff for you via voice, optional!), register and enter your API key
+- If you want to use Wolfram Alpha with Alexa-HA (i.e. to have it 'research' anything for you via voice, which is optional!), register and enter your API key
 - Open up your various OpenHAB configuration files (i.e. items/sitemaps/rules) for reference in another window; use these to setup the rest of config.js as desired.
 The most important part of configuring this is that beyond the General Configuration section, the mappings setup in the HA* & config.item/mode/metric sections in Alexa-HA's config.js are correctly pointed to the items/modes/devices in OpenHAB!
 Alexa-HA uses this to determine which items in your home do what, and where...
 - Save config.js and exit
 - Create a few new items in your OpenHAB configuration/items/* file to be used by Alexa-HA.
 These are used only as a fallback for custom/arbitrary voice commands (which can trigger custom rules on the OpenHAB server):